krkn-chaos/krkn/docs/index.md

 The network is homogeneous.
 Consistent resource usage with no spikes

 The assumptions led to a number of outages in production environments in the past.
-The services suffered from poor performance or were inaccessible to the customers, leadingto missing Service Level Agreement uptime promises, revenue loss, and a degradation in the perceived reliability of said services..
+The services suffered from poor performance or were inaccessible to the customers, leading to missing Service Level Agreement uptime promises, revenue loss, and a degradation in the perceived reliability of said services..

 How can we best avoid this from happening?
 This is exactly where Chaos testing can add value